 Joint Injection Treatment Doctor in Jersey City, NJ

-Joint injections can be used to provide pain relief and reduce inflammation in the joints caused by a number of conditions such as bursitis, tendinitis, rotator cuff injuries, MCL or ACL tears, Achilles tears, tendon, and ligament injuries, and wrist and ankle sprains.
-If you are suffering from joint pain, reach out to doctor David Sylvester DC at Harborside Sport and Spine.
-For more information, give us a call or book an appointment online.
-We provide many services, including joint injections to patients in Jersey City, NJ and surrounding areas.
+Joint injections can be used to provide pain relief and reduce inflammation in the joints caused by a number of conditions, such as bursitis, tendinitis, rotator cuff injuries, MCL or ACL tears, Achilles tears, tendon, and ligament injuries, and wrist and ankle sprains.
+If you are suffering from joint pain, reach out to Dr. David Sylvester DC at Harborside Sport and Spine.
+For more information, please contact us or book an appointment online.
+We serve patients from Jersey City NJ and surrounding areas.

 Table of Contents:

 Joint injections are called intra-articular injections.
 They involve the use of a hypodermic needle that is inserted into the affected joint in order to administer anti-inflammatory medications.
 These medications can vary based on the need for the injection, with the most common anti-inflammatory administered being corticosteroids.
 A wide variety of inflammatory joint conditions can be treated with the use of joint injections, including rheumatoid arthritis, MCL and ACL tears, Achilles tears, tendon and ligament injuries, wrist and ankle sprains, bursitis, tendinitis, and rotator cuff injuries.
 Joint injections can also be used for osteoarthritis, depending on the joint being treated.
 If you suffer from joint pain or inflammation, joint injections could provide you with relief.
 A doctor trained in the use and administration of joint injections, such as the team at Harborside Sport and Spine, can help you to understand the risks and benefits of joint injections for your particular condition in order to determine if this treatment is right for you.